 This past fall I purchased a block of 140 lb. hot press Canson Heritage Watercolor paper.
-It is a 100 percent cotton paper with vegetable sizing.
+It is a 100 percent cotton paper with a non-animal sizing.
 (Yep, I am not happy about the sizing, but there you have it.)

 Since then I’ve been working on it to complete a project.
 I haven’t posted sketches from that project yet.